GurvanJOSSEC/AWX_Install/README.md

 Each task is labbeled and you'll also find repos and nginx configuration in the template folders.

 You'll need to place the folder "AWX_Install" in /etc/ansible/roles/ for this to work.

-/!\ At this moment everything works except for "rh-python36*" installation. /!\

-So you'll need to do it manually. (see point number 5 on Wardeni's article)

-This will be fixed in the future.
+If your ansible folder is located somewhere else just mkdir /etc/ansible/roles.

-/!\ Do not forget to edit "7-awx.yml" to include your username and password (line 19) otherwise you'll have default "admin" user and "password". /!\
+/!\ SECURITY WARNING: Do not forget to edit "7-awx.yml" to include your username and password (line 19) otherwise you'll have default "admin" user and "password". /!\

+This might be added as a var in the future.

 Instructions to install AWX without docker can be found here :